Uncovering the threat of silent heart attacks

 When you imagine a heart attack, you probably picture somebody clutching their chest in pain and collapsing to the ground.
-In real life, you can have a heart attack and not even know it.
+However, in real life, the experience can be quite different.
+It's entirely possible to have a heart attack without even realizing it, as the symptoms can be subtle and easily overlooked.

-• Chest discomfort, pressure, heaviness, pain or a squeezing sensation
+• Chest discomfort (pressure, tightness, heaviness, pain or a squeezing sensation)

 • Shortness of breath

-• Pain that moves into the jaw or arm
+• Pain that moves into your jaw or arm

 • Cold sweats